 Christian Ferras was a French violinist born on June 17, 1933 (Heifetz was 32 years old.)
 He began studying with his father while still very young and by age 8 (1941), had entered the Nice Conservatory.
 Three years later (1944), he entered the Paris Conservatory, winning First Prize in Violin in 1946.
+One of his teachers there was the well-known violinist Rene Benedetti.
 He then worked and studied with George Enesco.
 After an engagement with the Vienna Philharmonic in 1951, his career as a violin virtuoso became established.
 He was only 18 years old.
 He was fond of premiering new works for violin and began recording in earnest in 1954, mostly for EMI.
 He was (and is) highly regarded for his recordings of Beethoven’s and Tchaikovsky’s works under the DG label.
 From 1964 onward, he played the Milanollo Stradivarius.
 He stopped playing altogether in 1975 (at age 42) but returned to the concert stage seven years later (March of 1982.)
 He gave his last concert on August 25, 1982.
 Shortly thereafter, he committed suicide (September 14, 1982.)
 He was 49 years old.
 There are numerous videos of his playing (all professionally produced) on YouTube.